Explanation of Symbols

 You can adjust the following settings:

 SBC250 networked docking stations connect to external control systems such as AMX or Crestron via the Ethernet.
 Use only one controller per system to avoid messaging conflicts.
-For a comprehensive list of command strings, visit http://www.shure.com.
+For a comprehensive list of command strings, visit the ULX-D product page at https://www.shure.com.

 Firmware is embedded software in each component that controls functionality.
 Periodically, new versions of firmware are developed to incorporate additional features and enhancements.
 To take advantage of design improvements, download new versions of the firmware using the Shure Update Utility tool.